mmbman/Katagiri/1979-08-15-Diamond-Sutra-Dharma-Not-Dharma-Dharma.md

 So, no merit.
 Always putting aside individual experience, whatever it is, and then [continuing to] chant – that is no-merit.
 But this no-merit is really merit, because you can deeply settle yourself in the middle of ritual.
 It’s very stable.
 So sooner or later, you can touch the core of existence.

 And that is no-heap of merit.
-So according to [Dogen](glossary#dogen)’s term, giving is not to covet.
+So according to Dōgen’s term, giving is not to covet.

 #### 45:10